journy-io/php-sdk/README.md

 #### Remove user(s) from an account

-Please note that journy.io makes a difference between removing and deleting:

-- Removing: when removing a user, the user will still be stored but marked as "removed".
+When removing a user, the user will still be stored in journy.io, but marked as "removed".
-- Deleting: when deleting an user, the user will not be stored anymore.

 ```php
 $call = $client->removeUsersFromAccount([